“Child sexual abuse can be prevented and treated with a conscious and sustained effort.” ~Dr. Pamela Pine

 Currently, we are vetting the program and focusing on further programming/planning which will include an increasing number of survivors from all over the United States, ultimately leading to international expansion, as participating CSA Survivor Force members spread information through the media to ever-increasing publics.

 • CSA Survivor Force members identify what populations they want to reach and identify why (e.g., because a population does not have relevant information, and/or because they are over-represented in terms of CSA (e.g., poor people are), and/or because a particular media is accessible and it would be easy to begin to work with them.)

 • CSA Survivor Force members make lists of local, and/or state and/or regional papers and radio and TV stations (each Survivor starts small and continues to build to bigger and bigger media depending on comfort level and desire or “take it on”).

 • CSA Survivor Force members identify relevant basics on each media that they are trying to reach, i.e., readership, listenership, viewership – how many people they reach, who are they (black, white, Hispanic, young, old, male, female, rich, poor, where they live, etc.).

 • CSA Survivor Force members chart information for the individual media including which departments the Survivor wants to reach (e.g., it could be some or all of the following depending on the size of the media outlet: public outreach and/or service staff, public interest, local news, specific focus editors, etc.) and charts the contact information of the media target(s) (names, contact info including email and telephone numbers).

-• CSA Survivor Force members write up their “pitch” as well as their bios (which will get posted to the NAASCA and Stop the Silence websites on special pages)
+• CSA Survivor Force members write up their “pitch” as well as their bios (Please see list of advocates/members below)

 • CSA Survivor Force members contact the media targeted with well-worded email(s) and follow that up with telephone calls until they reach their “target” media outlets and get their story told!